MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 2. Is the computer in question supposed to be replicating data from Active Directory?
 For example, Azure AD Connect.
 If yes, **Close and exclude** the suspicious activity.
 3. Click on the source computer to go to its profile page.
 Check what happened **around the time** of the replication, searching for unusual activities, such as: who was logged in, which resources were used and what is the computer’s operating system?

    1. Are all the users who were logged into the computer supposed to be logged into it?
 What are their privileges?
-Do they have permission to preform replications (are they domain admins)?
+Do they have permission to perform replications (are they domain admins)?
    2. Are the users supposed to access these resources?
    3. Does the computer run Windows Server OS (or Windows/Linux)?
 A non-server machine is not supposed to replicate data.
 If you enabled Windows Defender ATP integration, click the Windows Defender ATP badge ![Windows Defender ATP badge](./media/wd-badge.png) to further investigate the machine.
 In Windows Defender ATP, you can see which processes and alerts occurred around the time of the alert.